MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

     This protected PDF file format must be [enabled by an administrator](https://review.docs.microsoft.com/en-us/azure/information-protection/rms-client/client-admin-guide-customizations?branch=pr-en-us-2117#protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption).
 When this configuration is made, the file name extension remains as .pdf and does not change to .ppdf.

-For more information, see the following blog post: [blog post](https://aka.ms/AIPblog)
+For more information, see the following blog post: [Starting October, use Adobe Acrobat Reader for PDFs protected by Microsoft Information Protection](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/Starting-October-use-Adobe-Acrobat-Reader-for-PDFs-protected-by/ba-p/262738)

 ## Supported PDF readers